-- School performance is higher than the lowest 5 percent of schools as determined by the overall report card grade for two consecutive years; - The school earns a four-year graduation rate of better than 67 percent for two consecutive school years; and - No student subgroups are performing at a level similar to the lowest 5 percent of schools (based on individual subgroup performance). - b.
+- School performance is higher than the lowest 5 percent of schools as determined by the overall report card grade for two consecutive years; - The school earns a four-year graduation rate of better than 67 percent for two consecutive school years; and b.
 Exit Criteria for Schools Receiving Additional Targeted Support.
 Describe the statewide exit criteria, established by the State, for schools receiving additional targeted support under ESEA section 1111(d)(2)(C), including the number of years over which schools are expected to meet such criteria.